-Customs Union regulations require export certificates to accompany their cargo.
+Eurasian Economic Union regulations require export certificates to accompany their cargo.

-Customs Union regulations also require that health certificates be issued before the product is exported.
+Eurasian Economic Union regulations also require that health certificates be issued before the product is exported.
 As a result, Rosselkhoznadzor refuses to accept replacement and in-lieu-of certificates issued after the date of export.
-Exporters wishing to obtain either a replacement or in-lieu-of certificate for purposes of correcting errors or redirecting cargo to Russia should work with their importer and do so at their own risk.
+In November 2014 the relevant EAEU regulations were amended to allow the correction of technical errors and amendments to the name and address of the consignor/consignee, type of transport, country (countries) of transit, and the entry point, as well as the use of replacement certificates.
+Exporters wishing to obtain either a replacement or in-lieu-of certificate for purposes of correcting errors or redirecting cargo to Russia should work with their importer.

-The Amendments to the Procedure for phytosanitary control at the customs border of the Customs Union (Decision of the Council of the Eurasian Economic Commission No. 50 of August 16, 2013) made it possible to replace phytosanitary certificates in some cases under condition that the authorized agencies of exporting countries guarantee safety and wholesomeness of regulated products from the moment of its out-loading to the moment of the entry to the Customs Territory of the Customs Union (FAS/Moscow GAIN Report RS1389 Amended CU Regulations Allow Replacement Phytosanitary Certificates).
+The Amendments to the Procedure for phytosanitary control at the customs border of the Eurasian Economic Union (Decision of the Council of the Eurasian Economic Commission No. 50 of August 16, 2013) made it possible to replace phytosanitary certificates in some cases under the condition that the authorized agencies of exporting countries guarantee the safety and wholesomeness of regulated products from the moment of the products' out-loading to the moment it enters the customs territory of the Eurasian Economic Union.
+For details please see GAIN Report RS1389 Amended CU Regulations Allow Replacement Phytosanitary Certificates.